una-auxme/paf/doc/06_perception/01_dataset_generator.md

 We then store these images in the output directory can be specified with the `--output-dir` flag.

+Specify the desired map via `--town` and use `TownXX` with XX being 01, 02, ..., 07, 10, 11, 12.
+Default value is `Town12` like used in leaderboard 2.0.

 ### Using with leaderboard